-Strategy to Address Impediment:
+Strategies to Address this Impediment:

-- (1) Continue working with mortgage lenders to ensure the availability of loans for housing activities, particularly for LMI and minority citizens. - (2) Continue use of the City's Affordable Housing Revolving Loan Fund to recycle funds to provide mortgage assistance for LMI homebuyers. - (3) The City along with the NAHDC will encourage prospective homeowners to decrease their debt ratio to qualify for homeownership. - (4) Require all approved applicants for participation in the City's Affordable Housing Program to attend housing counseling to ensure they are aware of their financial responsibilities as a homeowner.
+- (1) Continue working with mortgage lenders to ensure the availability of loans for housing activities, particularly for LMI and minority citizens. - (2) Continue use of the City's Affordable Housing Revolving Loan Fund to recycle funds to provide mortgage assistance for LMI homebuyers. - (3) Require all approved applicants for participation in the City's Affordable Housing Program to attend housing counseling to ensure they are aware of their financial responsibilities as a homeowner. - (4) Increase outreach efforts and homeownership opportunity awareness to minority and ethnic communities.

-- (5) Increase outreach efforts and homeownership opportunity awareness to minority and ethnic communities. - (6) Coordinate with local non-profits, housing providers, and lenders to offer financial management courses to improve credit issues of minority households.
+(5) Coordinate with local non-profits, housing providers, and lenders to offer financial management courses to improve credit issues of minority households.